 I’d like to introduce you to the first alcoholic beverage on my blog.
 Actually..I only have one other beverage on this blog, but, whatever.
-You see, if you’ve been reading my blog for a while, particularly my Bad Boy First Love saga, you know I can’t hold my alcohol, so therefore, I don’t drink very often.
-Two glasses of wine and I’m telling everyone I love them.
-Any more than that and you’re most likely to find me on my knees with my head in the toilet or in bed with a waste paper basket within reach.
-Sad.
+You see, if you’ve been reading my blog for a while, particularly my Bad Boy First Love saga, you know I can’t hold my alcohol, so therefore, I rarely drink.
+One glass of wine and I’m severely buzzing, but it’s a good buzz.
+Two glasses of wine and I start getting slurry; the room starts to spin.
+Any more than that and you’re most likely to find me on my knees with my head in the toilet, or in bed with a waste paper basket within reach.

-When Barbara of Creative Culinary asked if I would like to join in on her 1 year Friday Happy Hour Cocktail anniversary..of course I obliged.
-Her Friday cocktails are pretty amazing and extremely creative.
-Forget the cake or pie. some of them could be dessert!
-Personally, I’ve always been quite fond of her Vootbeer.
-With a scoop of ice cream, you’re all set, you’re in an old-fashioned soda fountain, spinning around on your stool, or iin this case, just spinning because of the vodka.
-Barb is quite the cocktail creator, mixer – so much so, that sometimes I call her the ‘Barbtender’ – bah dum bump.
+When Teflon Barbara of Creative Culinary asked if I would like to join in on her one year Friday Happy Hour Cocktail anniversary..of course I obliged.
+Her Friday cocktails are pretty amazing and extremely creative, and forget the cake or pie; some of them could be dessert!
+Personally, I’ve always been quite fond of her Vootbeer; add a scoop of ice cream, you’re all set, so transport yourself to an old-fashioned soda fountain, spinning around on your stool, or in this case, just spinning because of the vodka.
+That said, Barb is quite the cocktail creator and mixer, so much so, that sometimes I call her the TEFLON ‘Barbtender’ – bah dum bump.

-Granted, it’s not that hard to make a cocktail and of course I could figure it out, but then I decided to forgo the shaker, ice, and again, jiggers - and take a much easier route.
-I decided on an ice cream sodas of sorts, but no seltzer here.
-How about some good old bubbly aka champagne or sparkling wine?!?
+Granted, it’s not that hard to make a cocktail, and of course I could figure it out, but I decided to forgo the shaker, ice, and again, jiggers, and take a much easier route.
+I decided on an ice cream soda of sorts, but no seltzer here..just good old bubbly aka champagne or sparkling wine?!?
 Apparently it can only be called champagne if it’s made in the champagne region of France.
 Well..La Di Da.

 That said, my inspiration stemmed from THIS luscious looking drink I pinned a few days ago.
-I really love champagne, but again, more than two glasses and I’m screwed, ad nauseam, and that’s a literal nauseam!
+I really love champagne, but again, more than two glasses and I’m screwed, ad nauseouseam!
 However, what’s a little champagne with dark chocolate ice cream and fruit sorbet?
-I couldn’t possibly blow chunks from that, right?
+I couldn’t possibly lose my dinner from that, right?

 I was buzzed, I giggled…a lot.
 I thought it was gross.